lpsinger/userguide/content.rst

 If the event is identified as a Compact Binary Coalescence (CBC), a source classification is provided.
 The classification is a qualitative statement whether the signal is consistent with a Binary of two Neutron Stars (BNS), of a Black Hole and a Neutron Star (NSBH or BHNS) or of two Black Holes (BBH).
 Additional information may be provided, if available:

   * the probability that the least massive member of the binary has a mass consistent with a Neutron Star (NS);
-  * the probability that some mass is left outside the remnant (we label this probability "EM bright", since the presence of mass makes the possibility of electro-magnetic emission more likely);
+  * the probability that some mass is left outside the remnant (we label this probability "Disk-Mass-Probability", since the presence of mass makes the possibility of electro-magnetic emission more likely);
+  * the first two probabilities are clubbed together under the broader name of "EM-Bright" probability.
   * the probability ("P_astro") that the event is of astrophysical origin based on both the noise background properties and the observed CBC rate.

+ For the computation of the EM-Bright probability we use a fitting formula proposed by Foucart, Hinderer and Nissanke (arXiv:1807.00011).
+Both the EM-Bright probability and the probability of the secondary object being a neutron star are computed for the detection pipeline point estimates.
+We are  in the process of integrating a new functionality that will allow supervised learning to compute the probabilities in a robust fashion.
+This improves the previous method based on ellipsoids on multiple counts.
+First, it could be several orders of magnitude faster.
+The ellipsoid method could take as much as tens of minutes for low mass systems, while the supervised learning method computes the probability practically instantaneously.
+Second, the supervised learning method shows evidence of being more robust to pipeline systematics.
+Third, supervised learning will enable us to incorporate rates of events from the "P_astro" pipeline directly in the training process.
+This method requires injection campaigns for training.

 Data quality assessment
 -----------------------